oasis-open/cti-stix-elevator/docs/warnings.rst

 ACS identifier *identifier* is not valid                                                                                                    643     warn
 Observable object from pattern cannot be an observed_data_ref of a sighting.
 See *id*                                                       644     warn
 Only one of the properties: Hostname and IP_Address  is allowed.
 Dropping Hostname *name*                                                  645     warn
+Exploit targets are part of STIX 1x TTP *id*.
+Assuming they are related                                                                    646     warn
 =========================================================================================================================================== ====    =====

 STIX Elevator conversion based on assumptions